Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 ### Task 2: Assign tasks to a technical engineer

-The results of the assessment shows you different areas and actions that are essential to comply with ISO-27011 regulations.
-You will investigate improvement actions and assign a task to a technical engineer.
+In this task, based on the results of the assessment, you will identify areas and actions necessary to comply with **ISO-27001** regulations.
+You will investigate the required improvements and assign a task to a **technical engineer** for implementation.

 1. Navigate to the Microsoft Purview portal **`https://purview.microsoft.com/`** and from there select **Solutions** > **Compliance Manager** > **Assessments** > **ISO-27001 Audit assessment**
 1. From the **ISO-27001 Audit assessment** page, select **Your improvement actions**.